dss-extensions/dss_capi/README.md

 While the main objective of COM compatibility has been reached, this is still a work-in-progress and is subject to changes.
 Especially, there are planned changes targeting version 1.0.

-Instead of using extra numeric parameters as in the official DDLL interface ("OpenDSSDirect" or "DCSL"), each original COM property is exposed as a pair of functions.
+Instead of using extra numeric parameters as in the EPRI's DDLL interface ("OpenDSSDirect" or "DCSL"), each original COM property is exposed as a pair of functions.
 For example, the load kVA property is exposed as:

 ```
     double Loads_Get_kva();